 10. International flavour

 Almost immediately after the British crew have finished filming, the German team arrive.
 They have their own successful version of the show that goes out in January called Ich Bin Ein Star – Holt Mich Hier Raus!
-Sweden, France, India, Hungary and the US have all filmed their versions of the show on the Gold Coast set.
+Sweden, France, India, Hungary and the US have all filmed their versions of the show on the same Gold Coast set.

 These jungle snippets, and many more, feature in I’m A Celebrity …Get Me Out Of Here!
 The Inside Story by Mark Busk-Cowley, published in hardback by Bantam Press, priced £16.99